-Obesity study shows fat tax is not the answerNovember 16th, 2011 in Health /
+Obesity study shows fat tax is not the answerNovember 16, 2011 in Medicine & Health / Health

 (Medical Xpress) -- New research from the University of Reading suggests that a fat tax' might not be the best way to tackle Britain's obesity problems.